ed-syspertec/Virtel/docs/manuals/virtel/Virtel457CN/connectivity_guide.rst

 +----------------+------------+----------------+-------------+-----+-----+

 .. index::
-   pair: VIRPASS (VIRNT) line; Terminal definitions
+   pair: VIRPASS (VIRNT) line; Terminal Definitions

-Terminal definitions
+Terminal Definitions
 ^^^^^^^^^^^^^^^^^^^^

 Each terminal in the pool dedicated to incoming calls must have an associated relay.
 The terminals are defined as type 3, compression 2, and the “Possible Calls” field must be set to 1: